-For public goods game with punishment, we have $a=2r,b=r-t/2,c=r+t/2-p$ and $d=-p$.
-From Eq.~(\ref{magHD}) we have game magnetisation obtained via HD model as,
+For public goods game with punishment, we have $a=2r,b=r-t/2,c=r+t/2-p$, and $d=-p$.
+From Eq.~(\ref{magHD}) we have game magnetization obtained via HD model as,

-Thus, for $r>0$ and $p>0$, game magnetisation is always positive, i.e., majority of players choose to provide even when Nash equilibrium strategy is defection in regime $r<(t/2-p)$.
-Also game magnetisation remains independent of cost $t$.
-In infinite noise (or, $\beta \xrightarrow{} 0$) limit we see game magnetisation vanishes.
-This is because for increasing noise (higher temperatures), randomization in choice of strategy of players increases.
-When noise tends to infinity ($\beta \xrightarrow{} 0$), choice of strategy is completely randomized and players end up being cooperators and defectors in more or less equal proportion, hence overall game magnetisation vanishes.
-In zero noise (or, $\beta \xrightarrow{} \infty$) limit we see that game magnetisation equals $+1$, since $(2r+p)$ is always greater than zero, for public goods game, implying all players provide.
-This is because HD model seeks to maximise collective payoff of all players.
-In zero noise ($\beta \xrightarrow{} \infty$) limit, randomization in choice of strategy vanishes and since collective payoff is largest when the interacting neighbours provide, all players choose to provide with absolute certainty.
-In the analysis section we will focus on what the results mean and how they compare to results from other models.
+Thus, for $r > 0$ and $p > 0$, game magnetization is always positive, i.e., the majority of players choose to provide even when Nash equilibrium strategy is defection in regime $r < (t/2-p)$.
+Also, game magnetization remains independent of cost $t$.
+As expected, game magnetization vanishes for infinite noise, zero selection intensity (or, $\beta \xrightarrow{} 0$) limit.
+It is because, for increasing noise (low selection intensity), randomization in the choice of strategy of players increases.
+When noise tends to infinity (i.e., zero selection intensity $\beta \xrightarrow{} 0$), the choice of strategy is completely randomized, and players end up being cooperators and defectors in more or less equal proportion, hence overall, game magnetization vanishes.
+In zero noise (high selection intensity or, $\beta \xrightarrow{} \infty$) limit, we see that game magnetization equals $+1$, since $(2r+p)$ is always greater than zero, for public goods game, implying all players provide.
+It is because the HD model seeks to maximize the collective payoff of all players.
+In zero noise ($\beta \xrightarrow \infty$) limit, randomization in the choice of strategy vanishes.
+Since the collective payoff is largest when the interacting neighbours provide, all players provide with absolute certainty.
+In the analysis section, we will focus on the results and how they compare to results from other models.